Irreversible Damage

 Irreversible Damage: The Transgender Craze Seducing Our Daughters is a 2020 book by Abigail Shrier, published by Regnery Publishing, which endorses the controversial concept of rapid-onset gender dysphoria (ROGD).
 ROGD is not recognized as a medical diagnosis by any major professional institution nor is it backed by credible scientific evidence.

-Shrier states that there was a "sudden, severe spike in transgender identification among adolescent girls" in the 2010s, referring to teenagers assigned female at birth.
-She attributes this to a social contagion among "high-anxiety, depressive (mostly white) girls who, in previous decades, fell prey to anorexia and bulimia or multiple personality disorder".
+Shrier says that the book is about "the sudden, severe spike in transgender identification among adolescent girls" in the 2010s, referring to teenagers assigned female at birth.
+She attributes this to a social contagion while promoting the book she wrote that these were "the same high-anxiety, depressive (mostly white) girls who, in previous decades, fell prey to anorexia and bulimia or multiple personality disorder".
 Shrier also criticizes gender-affirming psychiatric support, hormone replacement therapy and sex reassignment surgery (together often referred to as "gender-affirming care") as treatment for gender dysphoria in young people.

 The book has received mixed responses.
 Several positive reviews were published endorsing Shrier's claims about trans people, but the book was also criticized for repeating anti-trans medical misinformation.
 Several retailers refused to sell the book in response to these criticisms.

 Summary

 Shrier states that she began to investigate adolescent-onset gender dysphoria after being contacted by the mother of a young adult with no apparent history of childhood gender dysphoria, who identified as transgender in college.
-She describes what she sees as difficulties facing teenagers who were assigned female at birth, whom she refers to as "girls": isolation, online social dynamics, restrictive gender and sexuality labels, unwelcome physical changes and sexual attention.
+She describes what she sees as difficulties facing teenagers who were assigned female at birth, whom she refers to as "biological girls": isolation, online social dynamics, restrictive gender and sexuality labels, unwelcome physical changes and sexual attention.
 She profiles several teenagers who questioned their gender identities or came out as transgender while experiencing mental health or personal issues.
 She discusses Lisa Littman's 2018 journal article on rapid onset gender dysphoria and the ensuing controversy and endorses Littman's findings.
 She states that online trans influencers, on websites like Twitter, Tumblr and TikTok, frequently encourage questioning youth to identify as trans, experiment with breast binding and testosterone, and disown or lie to unsupportive family members.

 Shrier criticizes transgender-related curricula and policies in schools.
 She describes parents distressed by their children's transgender identification or transition.
 She critiques the gender-affirming model of care and profiles its critics: Kenneth Zucker, Ray Blanchard, J. Michael Bailey, Lisa Marchiano, and Paul R. McHugh.
 Shrier discusses trans activism and related controversies, including sex-specific privacy concerns; passing versus trans visibility; the role of celebrities in increasing trans acceptance; conflict between transgender people and lesbians or radical feminists; transfeminine/male-to-female athletes competing in girls' and women's sports; the use of trans-inclusive language; intersectionality; and identity politics.
 She argues that medical interventions such as puberty blockers, cross-sex hormones, and surgeries include risks.
 As an example, she describes a transgender person who became disabled after a failed surgery.
 She also profiles detransitioned young women.